ibowditch/userdocs/background.md

 into a spreadsheet or database, so that it can be analysed and summarised.
 This is a slow and tedious manual process, which requires a great deal of effort on the part of volunteer members.

-RFSTag utilises the attendance records collected at the {ref}`Kiosk<kioskh>` to provide access to all the above data to all members via the {ref}`web portal<serverh>`, without the need to collect or transcribe any additional data.
+RFStag utilises the attendance records collected at the {ref}`Kiosk<kioskh>` to provide access to all the above data to all members via the {ref}`web portal<serverh>`, without the need to collect or transcribe any additional data.

 <!--